ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "The atmosphere was phenomenal to say the least, and festival-goers all agreed that they'd return in a year"
       },
       "s_fme3Y1LNqQX": {
-        "meaning": "We have to started to get to know the town's way of life better and better, and we have acquired many friends."
+        "meaning": "We have gradually got to know the town's way of life better and have made many friends."
       },
       "s_jPae7wXAHv": {
-        "meaning": "Since then they have had one foot in Seyðisfjörður and are of the opinion that the town is one of the most beautiful places in the word.", "note": "One foot in Seyðisfjörður and the other in Denmark (almost like he's living in both)" },
+        "meaning": "Since then they have had one foot in Seyðisfjörður and consider the town one of the most beautiful places in the world.", "note": "One foot in Seyðisfjörður and the other in Denmark (almost like he's living in both)" },
       "s_n-TaC2fqH0": {